 Brought Down to Normal: Has his tentacles removed in chapter 87.
 After Shiro abandoned him, he no longer had the ability to recharge them, so they would have killed him otherwise.

 Brutal Honesty: Even about people he somewhat likes, he always says exactly what he thinks of them (and the disgusting ramen they give him for free).

-Cast from Hit Points: His tentacles give him great power to fight in par with Koro-sensei when the latter is in disadvantage, but they need a lot of energy and cause immense pain and stress to his body and brain that he need rare and expensive medicine on a daily basis or he would die.
-The tentacles drain so much energy from his brain that he's unable to use his high intelligence and his learning ability.
+Cast from Hit Points: His tentacles give him great power to fight in par with Koro-sensei when the latter is in disadvantage, but they need a lot of energy and cause immense pain and stress to his body and brain that he needs rare and expensive medicine on a daily basis to stay alive.
+The tentacles drain so much energy from his brain that he's unable to use his high intelligence and learning ability.